 Equity crowdfunding is regulated in the markets they operate in, and typically are only open to participants (businesses registered) in certain countries.

-1 – Ethis.co – is a well established Islamic equity crowdfunding platform that operates in Malaysia and Indonesia.
+1 – Ethis.co – is a well-established Islamic equity crowdfunding platform that operates in Malaysia, Indonesia and the UAE.
 They have funded accelerator programs, as well as funding of many innovative and promising startups in these countries.
 Ethis started out as a real estate crowdfunding platform for housing projects in Indonesia, but has now expanded its portfolio of allowed businesses to include innovative startup businesses in these countries.

 2 – Maydan Capital – Maydan Capital is a UK-registered equity crowdfunding platform that operates on Islamic ethics.
 It is the subsidiary of the Islamic fintech robo-adviser Wahed Invest.
 It operates in the UK, US and UAE.